hitokiri-mata/katacoda-courses/kubernetes-fundamentals/distillation/step4-app.md

 There is a simple application that lists the files from the current directory.
 It's written in Java and can readily be cloned.
-You can see the heart of the small [ListDir code here](https://raw.githubusercontent.com/javajon/listdir/master/src/main/java/org/dijure/lister/ListDir.java).
+You can see the heart of the small [ListDir application here](https://raw.githubusercontent.com/javajon/listdir/master/src/main/java/org/dijure/lister/ListDir.java).

 `git clone https://github.com/javajon/listdir && cd listdir`{{execute}}